avular-robotics/example_origin_ros/navigation_examples/readme.md

 is a typical python implementation of linking the main functionality of the python routine.

 ## Acquiring position
-This example requires the Avular Origin robot <u>and</u> its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus <u>not</u> work with the Origin One simulation).
-You may create a similar example that does not require the Autopilot Inference by changing the topic of the subscriber from 'autopilot/estimated_pose' to 'robot/odom'.
+<b>This example requires the Avular Origin robot <u>and</u> its autonomous capabilities as implemented by Avular's Autopilot Inference (it will thus <u>not</u> work with the Origin One simulation).
+You may create a similar example that does not require the Autopilot Inference by changing the topic of the subscriber from 'autopilot/estimated_pose' to 'robot/odom'.</b>

 To run the example of acquiring the Origin's speed you need to navigate into the ROS2 workspace and run
 ```